 - Martha Stewart,

 - Meryl Streep,

 An enneagram one is very rational.
 Ones are black and white, moral, and focused on perfectionism.
 Also, a type one often feels responsible for improving themselves and the world around them.

 An enneagram one concerns themself with action.
-However, their action is oriented internally.
-Because of this, an enneagram one is typically self-disciplined, organized, and concerned with quality.
+However, this action is oriented internally.
+And, therefore an Enneagram One is typically self-disciplined, organized, and concerned with quality.

 The core desire of an enneagram one is to have integrity, be good, full of virtue, and correct.

-The message an enneagram one most wants to hear from others is something along the lines of, “You are good.”
+The message an enneagram one most wants to hear from others is something like, “You are good.”

 The gifts of an Enneagram One include:

 - Principled: Ones value integrity and want to lead by example.
 They stand for what is right and good.